cyclist-org/cyclist/cyclone_artifact_scripts/cyclone.readme.md

     /home/scripts/evaluate_cyclone.sh
 ```

-This script may take around 25 mminutes to run.
+This script may take around 25 minutes to run.

 The following information is given for each sloped graph in the database.